shabaj-ahmed/SAR_for_habit_formation/README.md

 This is the first attempt at an ecologically valid long-term interaction with a robot for behaviour change.

 ## Project Overview

 This project aims to contribute to the development of robot coaches that can coexist with humans and actively support their health and well-being.
 The study is structured around:
 - A daily check-in that is based on motivational interviewing principles and uses decision tree driven dialogue.
 - A microservice architecture that ensures scalability and modularity.
 - A state-driven control system using finite state machines (FSM) and behaviour trees.

+## Interaction design

+During the three-week study, participants interact with the SAR twice daily:
+- Morning Reminder: The robot provides a brief motivational prompt based on the participant’s implementation intention.
+- Evening Check-In: A 3–5 minute structured dialogue based on motivational interviewing principles to track progress, address challenges, and encourage reflection.
+A decision tree controls the conversational flow, adapting questions based on responses.

 ## Branches

-- development branch – Active development takes place here.
+- **Development** branch – Active development takes place here.
-- main branch – Stable releases and beta versions are published here.
+- **Master** branch – Stable releases and beta versions are published here.
+For the final implementation, a Bash script automates code updates by pulling the latest version from the repository, enabling a continuous deployment setup.

-## System Architecture
+# System Architecture

 This project follows a microservice architecture where each service operates statelessly by storing configurations and states in a centralised database.
 MQTT is used as a message broker to handle inter-service communication.

 The robot's behavior is governed by a three-layered control system: